AllanOricil/esp32-mfa-authenticator/README.md

 ## Runtime Requirements

-- 2.4Ghz WiFi signal with internet connection, in order to sync with NTP
+- 2.4Ghz WiFi signal with internet connection, in order to sync the board's clock with the NTP server
 - SD card

 ## Pre-build Steps